Unified_Coalesced table

 2. A customer 360 database is added using the “Customer 360” database template.

-3. A table is added to a custom database using the Unified_Coalesced table as a passthrough table.
+3. A table is added to a custom database using the Unified Coalesced table as a passthrough table.

 Use with Stitch QA

-Use the Unified_Coalesced table as part of the Stitch QA process to:
+Use the Unified Coalesced table as part of the Stitch QA process to:

 • Ensure semantic tags are selected and visible to the Queries page